Are you considering using CBD oil for sleep? Do you have questions about safety, effectiveness, and legality?

 CBD for Pain

-Certain types of pain including cancer-associated pain, neuropathic pain, and central pain states (associated with multiple sclerosis) are often difficult to treat with traditional opiates, anticonvulsant drugs, and antidepressants.
-Medical marijuana is available in some states with a prescription and is commonly used for treating chronic pain, back pain, and several other conditions.
+Certain types of pain, including cancer-associated pain, neuropathic pain, and central pain states (associated with multiple sclerosis) are often difficult to treat with traditional opiates, anti-seizure drugs, and antidepressants.
+Medical cannabis is available in some states with a prescription and is commonly used for treating chronic pain, back pain, and several other conditions.

 Certain research4 has supported the use of cannabis for treating pain from a variety of conditions, and one study5 of 177 cancer patients found that patients who used a combination of CBD/THC had a 30 percent greater reduction in pain compared to placebo, whereas those who used THC alone saw no effect.